 Service Details six plated portion to be served on a Main Course Plate provided.
-Main ingredients required for "Interpretation of Bread and Butter Pudding" The following ingredients must be included in the dish • hazeInuts • cream • eggs • yellow raisins • two Sauce Boats for service Basic ingredients use ingredients from the prepared basket and complete from the common table 100g Yellow Raisins Special equipment required no service equipment permitted other than that provided
+Main ingredients required for "Interpretation of Bread and Butter Pudding" The following ingredients must be included in the dish • hazelnuts • cream • eggs • yellow raisins • two Sauce Boats for service Basic ingredients use ingredients from the prepared basket and complete from the common table 100g Yellow Raisins Special equipment required no service equipment permitted other than that provided

-Task D Finger Food Skill 34 Description 2 varieties x 10 items 1 Variety to be Vegetarian ba 1 Variety to be Meat based 5 pieces of each variety to be total of 10 pieces on each pla all finger food to be two bite min. present on two platters service spoons, glasses, rame terrine moulds are permitted cooking process 1 Variety to be Vegetarian based 1 Variety to be Meat based 5 pieces of each variety to be served on a platter/ a total of 10 pieces on each platter all finger food to be two bite sized pieces as defined min. present on two platters service spoons, glasses, ramekins etc. are not allowed terrine moulds are permitted to be used in the cooking process Service Details finger food to be served on to and 5 on each platter, total p
+Task D Finger Food Skill 34 Description Prepare, cook and present finger foo 2 varieties x 10 items 1 Variety to be Vegetarian based 1 Variety to be Meat based 5 pieces of each variety to be total of 10 pieces on each plate all finger food to be two bite smin. present on two platters service spoons, glasses, rame terrine moulds are permitted cooking process size recommendation to be a piece sed served on a platter/ a latter sized pieces as defined ekins etc. are not allowed I to be used in the Service Details finger food to be served on to and 5 on each platter, total p